Ibsciss/zend-soap-service-provider/README.md

 ###DotNet specific mode

-The dotNet framework process soap parameters a little differente than PHP or Java implementations.
+The dotNet framework process soap parameters a little different than PHP or Java implementations.

-So, if you have to integrate your soap webservices with a dotNet server, set the `soap.dotNet` option at `true`.
+So, if you have to integrate your soap web services with a dotNet server, set the `soap.dotNet` option at `true`.

 ```php
 $app['soap.dotNet'] = true;